HTTP-RPC/Kilo/README.md

 }
 ```

-Arguments would be passed to this method as follows:
+This method could be invoked as follows:

 ```
 GET /members?first_name=foo*&last_name=bar*
 ```

 #### Required Parameters
 Parameters that must be provided by the caller can be indicated by the `Required` annotation.
-This annotation can also be applied to bean properties and record components, as discussed [later](#required-properties).

 For example, the following service method accepts a single required `file` argument:

 ```java
 @RequestMethod("POST")